DananjayM/covid19-tracker/README.md

 # COVID-19 Tracker

-A flutter app that makes use of APIs to effectively track coronavirus statistics
+A flutter app that makes use of a coronavirus API to effectively track COVID-19 statistics

 ## Getting Started